ARTICLES

 Monstera Deliciosa

 Relying on common names can be misleading, so using scientific names can often be more accurate.
 That said, even the botanical names for these plants can be puzzling.
-As per the Plants of the World Online from Kew resources, the scientific moniker for Split Leaf Philodendrons is Thaumatophyllum Bipinnatifidum.
+As per the Plants of the World Online from Key resources, the scientific moniker for Split Leaf Philodendrons is Thaumatophyllum bipinnatifidum.
 This means they're not in the Philodendron genus but fall under the Thaumatophyllum genus.
 They're considered plants of the Philodendron tribe.

-However, the relationship with Philodendrons persists in naming.
-You might often find them tagged as Philodendron bipinnatifidum or Philodendron selloum when you visit plant shops.
+However, the relationship with philodendrons persists in naming.
+You might often find them tagged as Philodendron bipinnatifidum or Philodendron Selloum when you visit plant shops.

-But here's the takeaway: Split Leaf Philodendrons and Monsteras are distinct, despite their resemblance.
+But here's the takeaway: Split Leaf Philodendrons and Monsteras are distinct despite their resemblance.
 Contrary to some beliefs, the former isn't a philodendron variety.

 How to Care for Your Philodendron Bipinnatifidum aka Philodendron Selloum?